Phakbhumi/Parkinson-Early-Detection-System/README.md

 Users draw three spirals on the screen with their finger.
 The drawing is first checked to ensure it resembles a spiral, and then evaluated based on the shaking of the strokes.
 This assessment is powered by our AI models.

+For further info on our AI models, check out our [AI model repository](https://github.com/seensiravit/PA-DE)

 ### เล่าสู่กันฟัง

 Users answer 20 questions designed to assess their severity level of Parkinson's disease.